Medicare Part D Prescription Drug Coverage

 Which drugs are covered under Medicare Part D?

 The specific list of prescription drugs covered by your Part D plan (known as the formulary) will vary depending on both the provider and plan options.
-However, all plan formularies are required to include coverage for protected class medications.
+However, all plan formularies are required to include at least two chemically distinct drugs in each of these six pharmacological categories:

 How do I enroll in Medicare Part D?